-Managing medicines in care homes – implementing the NICE Quality Standard
+Managing medicines in care homes – implementing Quality Standards.

 In a previous blog I looked at the implications of implementing the NICE Guideline on Managing Medicines in Care Homes.

 It’s worth considering how your policy links to staff training and how user friendly it is.
-Are procedures outlined clearly in the policy and do you use checklists?
+Are procedures outlined clearly in the policy, do they link to competency assesments and do you use checklists?

 An NHS Patient Safety Alert highlights the importance of communication of discharge information.